thegamecracks/discord-ext-pager/README.md

     """A list of messages for the user to select from."""

     def get_page_options(self, view: PaginatorView, page: List[MessageSource]):
+        # PageOption() takes the same arguments as discord.SelectOption,
+        # except that source= is also required
         return [PageOption(source=source, label=source.message) for source in page]

     def format_page(self, view: PaginatorView, page: List[MessageSource]):